A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Physical Properties of the Sample Galaxies

 where $R_\mathrm{e}$ is the effective radius, which represents the radius within which half of the total light of the galaxy is included, $n$ is the S$\acute{\mathrm{e}}$rsic index, and $b_n$ is an $n$-dependent normalization parameter ensuring that $R_\mathrm{e}$ encloses half the light.
 Galaxies with smaller $R_\mathrm{e}$ and higher $n$ generally exhibit more compact structures.

 To fit the light profile of each galaxy, we utilize the software {\tt{galfit}} \citep{peng2002, peng2010}.
-For each galaxy, we generate cutouts of the F200W and F770W bands, along with their corresponding error images, each with dimensions of $100 \times 100$\, pixels (equivalent to $3.\!''2 \times 3.\!''2$).
-The software determines the optimal set of parameters for the model and produces a PSF-convolved image.
+For each galaxy, we generate cutouts of the F200W and F770W bands, along with their corresponding sigma images, each with dimensions of $100 \times 100$\, pixels (equivalent to $3.\!''2 \times 3.\!''2$).
+The magnified effective radii of our sample galaxies range from 0.\!''168 to 1.\!''48.
+Therefore, the cutout dimension is 2.2-19 times the galaxies’ effective radius, which is suitable for {\tt{galfit}} to determine the background level.
+We carefully select an unsaturated star in the same field as the PSF image and include the PSF image in every {\tt{galfit}} fit to account for image resolution limit, the software determines the optimal set of parameters for the model and produces a PSF-convolved image.
 This resulting image represents an ideal observation that would be obtained from the telescope in the absence of any noise or contamination.

 We apply our decomposition algorithm (Sec.~\ref{sec:decomposition}) to the resulting noise-free PSF-convolved best-fit model obtained from {\tt{galfit}}, and calculate the compactness for both dust and stellar components with elliptical flux density profile method (Sec.~\ref{sec: 1d model introduction}).
 This method will be referred to as the ``parametric'' method in the following sections.
 Unlike the non-parametric method, the parametric approach models the galaxy's light distribution using a predefined profile, which can help recover missing flux at the outskirts of the galaxy.
 We note that, however, this method assumes an ideal S$\acute{\mathrm{e}}$rsic model in the fitting process, which may not accurately represent the real galaxy profile when they are in interaction or strongly lens-magnified, introducing additional systematic uncertainties in the measurements.
+While magnification can introduce complexities such as distortion and irregular shapes, it is worth noting that our sample galaxies exhibit a moderate level of lensing with an average magnification factor of $\overline{\mu} = 1.75$ ± 0.14, indicating that the lensing effects are not highly pronounced.
+Additionally, these galaxies undergo limited shape distortion.
+As a result, the utilization of the S$\acute{\mathrm{e}}$rsic profile remains a valid and effective method for characterizing the light distribution within our sample galaxies.